-Focusing only on a part of special interest in vibrational spectra is a promising way to reduce the computational effort for the calculation of such spectra.
-One such approach is the so-called “Intensity-Tracking”, which can be used to selectively converge high-intensity bands in vibrational spectra.
-It has been presented for, e.g., Infrared and Raman (optical activity) spectroscopy using the concept of intensity-carrying modes.
-Other directions have dealt with relativistic quantum chemistry or subsystem density functional theory for the calculation of local properties.
+Focusing on only a part of special interest in vibrational spectra is a promising way of reducing the computational effort for the calculation of such spectra.
+One such approach is the so-called ‘Intensity-Tracking’, which can be used to selectively converge high-intensity bands in vibrational spectra, using the concept of intensity-carrying modes.
+Other directions have dealt with relativistic quantum chemistry, real-time propagation for excited states and on- and off-resonance spectra or subsystem density functional theory for the calculation of local properties and computational speed-up.

 - Luber, S.; Neugebauer, J.; Reiher, M. Intensity-Tracking for Theoretical Infrared Spectroscopy of Large Molecules J. Chem.
 Phys.
 2009, 130, 064105.